 The study examined existing conditions of the basin and forecasted future conditions.
 The study integrates the efforts of local, state, federal and tribal agencies.
 Public involvement was conducted to ensure that the plan reflects the diverse perspectives of interested stakeholders.

 The U.S. Army Corps of Engineers and the Minnesota Environmental Quality Board entered into a Feasibility Cost Share Agreement for the study on September 29, 2008.
 An interagency study team was formed to coordinate the study activities and oversee technical analysis of the basin.

-The study team focused on detailed modeling efforts on portions of the Norway Lake (Kandiyohi County) and Seven Mile Creek (Nicollet County) sub-basins.
-From these models, the study team scaled up the assessments to the different geographic regions of the watershed and determine how various land and water management measures could be used effectively throughout the basin to reduce erosion, sedimentation, and flooding and improve water quality and habitat.
-The draft study report was completed in August 2019 and will be finalized in November 2019.
+The study team focused on detailed modeling efforts on sub-basins and from these models, scaled up the assessments to determine how various land and water management measures could be used effectively throughout the basin to reduce erosion, sedimentation, and flooding and improve water quality and habitat.
+The draft study report was completed in August 2019 and was formally approved in February 2020.

 The Committee on Public Works of the U.S. House of Representatives authorized the study by a resolution on May 10, 1962, to determine the advisability of further improvements in the Minnesota River Basin for navigation, flood risk management, recreation, low flow augmentation, and other related water and land resources.